ImmanuelShin/drf-auth/README.md

       - CRUD routes: `api/v1/buildings/`

 4. **Get Access Token**: To interact with protected endpoints, you need an access token.
 You can obtain it by making a request to the `/api/token/` endpoint with your superuser credentials.

+    - Example:
+      - Configure request:
+        - Set the HTTP method to POST.
+        - Set the URL to http://localhost:8000/api/token/
+        - Add the following JSON body (or replace with your credentials):
+          ```json
+          {
+            "username": "admin",
+            "password": "password"
+          }
+          ```